capveg/loader/README.md

 Open Network Loader
 ===================

-The Open Network Loader is the first-stage boot environment.
+The Open Network Loader is the second-stage boot environment (after uboot, grub, etc.).

 The Open Network Loader's responsibility is to select the appropriate Software Image file and associated persistant